WEST PAPUA’S VOGELKOP & RAJA AMPAT ISLANDS TOUR: DETAILED ITINERARY

 West Papua (Vogelkop & Raja Ampat): Day 12 Today we will return by ferry to Sorong looking out for Lesser Frigatebird, the elegant Black-naped Tern, Greater Crested Tern and other seabirds during the journey.

-After a quick lunch, we will continue eastwards to the Klasow Valley where we will stay for two nights in some small village huts.
-The village which will be hosting us lies in the middle of a large tract of superb lowland forest, the likes of which is always extremely hard to access in New Guinea – often soon after a track or village is built in good habitat, the habitat is removed!
+After a quick lunch, we will continue eastwards to the Klasow Valley where we will stay for two nights at Malagufuk village.
+The village which will be hosting us lies in the middle of a large tract of superb lowland forest, the likes of which are always extremely hard to access in New Guinea – often soon after a track or village is built in good habitat, the habitat is removed!
 The locals here however truly value their forest, and the number of remarkable species which are present is a tribute to that.

 West Papua (Vogelkop & Raja Ampat): Day 14 After some final birding in the Klasow Valley, we will return to Sorong for an overnight stay.